The Forces of Reproduction

 But when it comes to pharma, there are only techno-genders, of increasingly ambiguous kinds.
 Lance Armstrong and F2M transmen are the product of the same kinds of hormones from the same kinds of labs.
 Préciado wrote this book while taking testosterone.
-S/he thinks of herself as neither testogirl nor technoboy, but a port for inserting the hormone.
-S/he is aware that testosterone isn’t masculinity.
-Her self-directed endocrinal reprogramming only makes sense together with a certain political agenda.
-S/he is doing it outside of any medical regime, because to partake in that is to give one’s body over to the state’s decisions about what your sex and gender are or should be, and what technologies will ‘properly’ align these divergent parts of the state’s own property.
+He thinks of himself as neither testogirl nor technoboy, but a port for inserting the hormone.
+He is aware that testosterone isn’t masculinity.
+His self-directed endocrinal reprogramming only makes sense together with a certain political agenda.
+He is doing it outside of any medical regime, because to partake in that is to give one’s body over to the state’s decisions about what your sex and gender are or should be, and what technologies will ‘properly’ align these divergent parts of the state’s own property.

 However, to do so is to risk getting caught in another disciplinary net – the one strung to catch ‘addicts’.
-If her testosterone-taking is not sanctioned by one kind of medicalized discourse, it risks another.
-If s/he want to convince a doctor that there is a misfit between her sex and gender, there’s a regime to deal with that.
-But if s/he wants to remain ambiguously between genders?
-If s/he want to take hormones for aesthetic reasons?
+If his testosterone-taking is not sanctioned by one kind of medicalized discourse, it risks another.
+If he want to convince a doctor that there is a misfit between his sex and gender, there’s a regime to deal with that.
+But if he wants to remain ambiguously between genders?
+If he want to take hormones for aesthetic reasons?
 And what is at stake in taking a drug which transforms the physical body as its direct goal and subjective feeling only secondarily, rather than the other way around?
 What, in other words, is at stake in the industrialization of the hormone?

 The unconscious and the hormone are discovered around the same time.
 The former is about linguistic signs, but the latter about chemical signals in the body.
 The study of hormones – endocrinology – is a part of the founding or refounding of a wide range of knowledge on an ‘episteme’ of communication and information.
 There were some bumps along the way, as with any new science.
 (Even Bogdanov fell for some total pseudo-science about monkey-glands as a way of promote longevity and vitality.)
 In retrospect the surrealist monkey-gland moment in endocrinology actually did foreshadow what the field’s ambitions were, if not its methods.
 “Hormonal theory represents another form of mass communication.”
 Hormones act at a distance – they are a kind of telesthesia.
 As such they can act to ‘discipline’ a body without having to restrain it.